bill-from-ri/bill-from-ri/README.md

 # William (Bill) Xia
 Hello!
-I am a rising senior at Tufts University majoring in Computer Science and minoring in Mathematics.
+I am a senior at Tufts University working towards a BS in Computer Science with minors in Mathematics and English.
 During the school year you can find me on the 3rd floor of the Joyce Cummings Center as a Teaching Assistant for CS 105: Programming Languages.

-This summer, I'm back in Dr. Dina Demner-Fushman's Computational Health Lab at the National Institudes of Health.
-I look forward to continuing my work on biomedical text simplification.
-It's my hope that the final product can help improve medical and scientific literacy for the general public.
-I intend on publishing my findings by the end of the summer.
+This summer, I returned to Dr. Dina Demner-Fushman's Computational Health Lab within the National Library of Medicine at the National Institutes of Health.
+My project was focused on text simplification, using Large Language Models to translate biomedical texts into content that can be easily read by lay consumers.
+It's my hope that the final product will help improve medical and scientific literacy for the general public.
+I am currently writing two papers based on the research I conducted this summer, both of which I intend on submitting for publication this October.

 ## Interests
 Within computer science, my interests include natural language processing (specifically, work involving large language models), reinforcement learning, game development, and programming languages.
-After college, I hope to either find work that allows me to develop NLP or RL technologies, or pursue a PhD.
+After college, I intend on pursuing a PhD in Computer Science.

 Outside of my field of study, I enjoy playing Dungeons & Dragons, writing pieces of short fiction, going on hikes, and rock climbing.

 ## Ongoing Projects
 - **NIH.** My research at the National Institutes of Health primarily revolves around [PLABA](https://bionlp.nlm.nih.gov/plaba2024/).
 I seek to develop language models capable to identifying complex terms in biomedical abstracts and producing consumer-friendly replacements for those terms.
 It's my hope that the final product can help improve medical and scientific literacy for the general public.
-- **Thesis.** This coming fall and spring, I intend on pursuing a senior thesis under the mentorship of Professor Vasanth Sarathy.
-My project involves using an LLM to direct reinforcement learning agents through dynamically-changing environments.
-I hope to show that LLMs can help RL agents more efficiently adapt to unexpected "novelties" in their environments.
+- **Senior Honors Thesis.** This fall and coming spring, I will be pursuing a senior thesis under the mentorship of Professor Vasanth Sarathy and Professor Matthias Scheutz.
+My project involves using an LLM to direct reinforcement learning agents through puzzle game environments.
+I hope to show that LLMs can help RL agents more efficiently discover solutions to complex puzzles.

 ## Past Personal Projects
 - [**NN-Flowers.**](https://github.com/onionLad/NN-flowers) A neural network capable of classifying flowers from the [Iris Dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).
 This project was inspired by Tufts' CS 131 final project, which I heard about from some of my peers who took the course.
 Made from scratch using Python.